Cheesy Vegetarian Zucchini Enchiladas

 - Chicken and White Bean Enchiladas with salsa verde

 - 2 medium zucchinis, grated

 - kosher salt and fresh ground pepper

-In a medium nonstick skillet, sauté garlic and scallions in olive oil over medium heat for about 3 minutes; add zucchini, salt and pepper to taste and cook about 4-5 minutes.
+- In a medium nonstick skillet, sauté garlic and scallions in olive oil over medium heat for about 3 minutes; add zucchini and cilantro, salt and pepper to taste and cook until all the liquid evaporates from the zucchini, about 4-5 minutes.